mortlach/Liber-Primus-Crib-Assist/README.md

 ## Overview  <a name="Overview"></a>

 - Liber-Primus-Crib-Assistant is an application designed to help crib words and phrases found in the unsolved pages of Liber Primus.
-- It aims to provide a simple interface to lists of pre-defined word data.;
+- It aims to provide a simple interface to lists of pre-defined word data.
 - Enable users to filter and chose / not choose different word combinations for phrases that fit the word structure of the Liber Primus.
 - Generate crib lists to be used for further offline processing, or as data to be passed to decrypting attempts, (create a fake solution for the plaintext) etc.

-This app is still in development, basic features are working, but there is plenty of oppertunity for further improvements to the code and features.
-In the current verison the basic achitecture, data object definitions and interactions through a GUI are being tested.
+This app is still in development, basic features are working, but there is plenty of opportunity for further improvements to the code and features.
+In the current version the basic architecture, data object definitions and interactions through a GUI are being tested.
 There is plenty of scope for further features to be added but first that will depend on if it useful and if it works as intended.

 ## Main files and Path Definitions  <a name="Main-files-and-Path-Definitions"></a>